Khaled-Farhat/Profily/README.md

 # Profily
 Profily is a place where users can create profiles and start writing posts and comments.
 It supports CRUD operations.
 There are three types of users (normal user, moderator, and admin).

-The project was built using PHP, Bootstrap 5, and Illuminate Database while learning the MVC design pattern.
+The project was built using PHP, Bootstrap 5, and Illuminate Database while learning the MVC architecture pattern.

-# Requirement
+# Requirements
 * PHP 7.4+.
 * MySQL.
 * Apache web server with `mod_rewrite` enabled.